Post-Brexit borders to divide EU, UK citizens

 Tourists will see some immediate changes -- apart from the fluctuating coronavirus restrictions already crimping travel -- but both sides have agreed that travel will be visa-free, as long as the other side keeps it that way.

-But the EU will stop British passports being used in its automated e-gates, potentially meaning longer queues at manned passport booths.
+The EU will, however, stop British passports being used in its automated e-gates, potentially meaning longer queues at manned passport booths.

 Britons must hold passports still valid for at least six months and will be limited to EU stays of 90 days in a rolling 180-day period.